Strong Convergence of a Stochastic Rosenbrock-type Scheme for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Mathematical setting and main results

 The numerical scheme \eqref{stabil2} is stable \cite{AntBerre,Wanner} if and only if $\Delta t <\frac{2}{a-c}$.
-Note that when $a$ is small enough and $\vert c\vert$ large enough, the numerical scheme \eqref{stabil2} becomes the explicit Euler method and the stability region becomes very small.
-The Rosenbrock-type methods were proved to be efficient and were studied in \cite{Hairer,Hairer1,Wanner} for ordinary differential equations.
-Applying the Rosenbrock-Euler method to the linear problem \eqref{stabil1} reads as
+Note that when $a$ is small enough and $\vert c\vert$ large enough, the numerical scheme \eqref{stabil2} behaves like the explicit Euler method and the stability region becomes very small.
+Rosenbrock-type methods were proved to be efficient in such situations and were studied in \cite{Hairer,Hairer1,Wanner} for ordinary differential equations.
+Applying the Rosenbrock-Euler method to the linear problem \eqref{stabil1} yields

 Note that \eqref{stabil3} coincides with the full implicit method with $F(y)=cy$.
-The Rosenbrock-Euler method \eqref{stabil3} is unconditionally stable (A-stable).
-This demonstrates the strong stability property of the Rosenbrock-type methods for stiff problems.
-Authors of \cite{Ostermann1,Ostermann3} extended the Rosenbrock-type methods to parabolic partial differential equations and the methods were proved to be efficient for solving transport equations in porous media \cite{AntBerre}.
-The case of stiff stochastic partial differential equations is not yet studied to the best of our knowledge and will be the aim of this paper.
+Rosenbrock-Euler method \eqref{stabil3} is unconditionally stable (A-stable).
+This demonstrates the strong stability property of Rosenbrock-type methods for stiff problems.
+Authors of \cite{Ostermann1,Ostermann3} extended Rosenbrock-type methods to parabolic partial differential equations and the methods were proved to be efficient for solving transport equations in porous media \cite{AntBerre}.
+To the best of our knowledge, the case of stiff stochastic partial differential equations is not yet studied in the scientific literature and will be the aim of this paper.